 Diana Nyad, the 64 year old long distance swimmer, made world history as the first person to swim the treacherous Florida Straits without a shark cage, flippers, or even a wetsuit.
 The three day trip took the determined swimmer through swarms of jellyfish, dangerous shark infested waters, and left her swollen from sun exposure.
 Yet the ‘senior citizen’ came out of the water in Florida like a true champ!

 Nyad had previously tried the stretch of 110 miles between the top tip of Cuba and the lower tip of Florida 4 times before.
 She had been thwarted by jellyfish stings, strong currents, and bad weather.
 But the stars were aligned for her fifth and final attempt.
 Nyad swam the straits with a team of supporters.
 One boat dragged a line to keep her on course, while another vessel generated an electrical field to help keep sharks away.
-The only equipment that Diana Nyad used on herself was a full body suit, gloves, booties, and a mask at night to keep jellyfish from stinging her face.
+The only equipment that Diana Nyad relied on was a full body suit, gloves, booties, and a mask at night to keep jellyfish from stinging her face.

 Talk about hardcore endurance and mental strength!
 Swimmers one-third her age would kill to have the tenacity that Nyad possesses.
 And maybe her groundbreaking swim has inspired some of you to join the ranks of long distance swimmers.